MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_forcing.rst

     # Remapping method used in building a mapping file.
 Options include: bilinear, neareststod, conserve
     method_remap = bilinear

-    # Set to True if want to process observational thermal forcing data.
+    # Set to True if the want to process observational thermal forcing data.
 Set to False if want to process model thermal forcing data.
-    # Note: when set True, the ['ismip6_ais'] config options 'period_endyear', 'model' and 'scenario' will be ignored.
     process_obs_data = True

 Below is the example config options that users might create in running